xinzhan/core-services.en/help/interface/cookies/cookies-first-party.md

 # About first-party cookies

 Analytics uses cookies to provide information on variables and components that do not persist between image requests and browser sessions.
-These harmless cookies originate from a domain hosted by Adobe, known as third-party cookies.
+These harmless cookies which originate from a domain hosted by Adobe, are known as third-party cookies.

 Many browsers and anti-spyware applications are designed to reject and delete third-party cookies, including those used in Analytics data collection.
-In order to circumvent tracking limitations imposed by browsers and programs, you can implement first-party cookies.
+To support your tracking of how your visitors interact with your website, you can implement first-party cookies.

 Two options are available to implement first party cookies

 * The Experience Platform ID Service.
 The ID Service can set the cookie in the first-party context using JavaScript.
-* DNS entries on your companies DNS server.
+* DNS entries on your company's DNS server to configure a CNAME alias to an Adobe hosted domain.
+Please note that while various Adobe products support using a CNAME, in all cases the CNAME is used to a create a trusted first-party endpoint for a specific customer and is owned by that customer.
+If that customer controls multiple domains, they may use a single CNAME endpoint to track users across their domains, but as this requires third-party cookies for all domains outside of the CNAME’s domain, it does not work when third-party cookies are blocked and so is not recommended.
+Adobe CNAMEs are never used to track an individual or device across domains owned by different customers.

+Even when using the first option with the Experience Cloud ID Service, Apple's ITP will make the first-party cookies short-lived, so it is best used in conjunction with the second option.

-* If your site has secure pages using the `https:` protocol and you are not using the Experience Platform ID Service, you can work with Adobe to obtain an SSL certificate in order to implement first-party cookies
+For the second option using a CNAME, if your site has secure pages using the `https:` protocol, you can work with Adobe to obtain an SSL certificate in order to implement first-party cookies.
+Adobe strongly recommends that you exclusively use HTTPS for data collection as we will be dropping support for HTTP collection in the second half of 2020.

 The SSL certificate issuance process can often be confusing and time consuming.
 As a result, Adobe established a partnership with DigiCert, an industry leading Certificate Authority (CA), and developed an integrated process by which the purchase and management of these certificates is automated.

 With your permission, we will work with our CA to issue, deploy, and manage a new SHA-2 SSL certificate for you.
-Adobe will continue to manage this certificate and ensure that an unexpected expiration, revocation, or security concern, does do not threaten the availability of your organizations secure collection.
+Adobe will continue to manage this certificate and ensure that an unexpected expiration, revocation, or security concern, does do not threaten the availability of your organization's secure collection.

 ## Adobe Managed Certificate Program